-Mariana Ibañez is an architect in Argentina, and Associate Professor of Architecture at the Harvard University Graduate School of Design, where she is part of the Responsive Environments and Artifacts Lab, and is on the awards jury of the Boston Society of Architects, as well as admissions for the MacDowell Colony.
+Mariana Ibañez is an architect in Argentina, and a newly appointed tenure-track faculty at the MIT School of Architecture and Planning, after 11 years at Harvard University.
+She has been on the awards jury of the Boston Society of Architects, as well as the admissions committee for the MacDowell Colony.
 Mariana is also Adjunct Associate Professor at Columbia University Graduate School of Architecture, Planning, and Preservation for 2017.

 As an academic and editor, Mariana’s research is in the disciplinary core of architecture and its growing periphery.
 Her recent publication by Actar D, Paradigms in Computing, is an inquiry into design agency and revitalizing its scope of work.
 Her theater work has been collaborations with El Hombre que Camina in Buenos Aires, Grace Kelly Jazz, and Opera Philadelphia, as well as exhibiting in Possible Mediums, the ICA London, Milan Fashion Week, and National Art Museum in Beijing.

-Mariana has degrees from the University of Buenos Aires where she had received her Bachelor of Architecture, and from the Architectural Association in London with a Master of Architecture and Urbanism.
-Upon completing her studies, she joined the Advanced Geometry Unit at ARUP before going to the office of Zaha Hadid where she developed several projects and led the design for the London Aquatic Centre for the 2012 Olympic Games.
+Mariana has degrees from the University of Buenos Aires where she received her Bachelor of Architecture, and from the Architectural Association in London with a Master of Architecture and Urbanism.
+Upon completing her studies, she joined the Advanced Geometry Unit at ARUP to work on the Battersea project.
+At Zaha Hadid Architects she developed several projects and led the design for the London Aquatic Centre for the 2012 Olympic Games.

 As a designer and artist, Simon has been a producer and collaborator of several shows with artists, theater groups and performers such as The Dufala Brothers, Carbon Dance Theatre, Pig Iron Theatre and has produced and curated exhibitions at the Traction Gallery and the Slought Foundation.
 His work has also been exhibited at the ICA, Storefront, and MoMA.

 Simon was registered as an architect in California while working at Tate Snyder Kimsey.
 After completing the Design Research Laboratory graduate programme at the Architectural Association, Simon worked as a designer and project architect for Zaha Hadid and Frank Gehry.
 At MIT he worked closely with Bill Mitchell on networked systems for buildings and landscapes, and was awarded a Master of Science.
 Simon has teaching experience at Yale, Harvard, the Architectural Association, and MIT.